ShinchanThakur/task-manager/README.md

 This node app provide REST APIs to perform CRUD operations on users and tasks collection in mongodb.

+## Setup

+- Setup mongoDb
+- Setup SendGrid for emails
+- Setup the environment variables according to the template_dev.envv
+- Name the file dev.env
+- Run 'npm install'
+- Run 'npm run dev' for running in dev environment

 ## Main topics

 Following Node/JS topics are are the main focus in this node app -